WHAT IS NEEDED FOR RESTROOM TRAILER SET UP?

 TROUBLE SHOOTING RESTROOM TRAILER ELECTRICAL PROBLEMS

-PROVIDE A CITY WATER CONNECTION
+PROVIDE A CITY WATER CONNECTION FOR RESTROOM TRAILER SET UP

 RESTROOM TRAILER ON BOARD FRESH WATER TANK

-PROVIDE AT LEAST 2 20 AMP SHORE LINE CORDS
+PROVIDE AT LEAST 2 20 AMP SHORE LINE CORDS.

 RESTROOM TRAILER DELIVERY TO SITE